bzz/computing-history/ivan-sutherland.md

 ### affiliations
  - MIT
  - DARPA, replaced J.C.R.
 Licklider when he returned to MIT in 1964
+ - Associate Professor of Electrical Engineering at Harvard
+ - Professor at the University of Utah
+ - Professor of Computer Science at California Institute of Technology
+ -  Fellow and Vice President at Sun Microsystems

-Interactive computing, CGI
+Interactive computing, CGI.
-on TX-2 developed a software+input device for interactive computer graphics
+On TX-2 computer he developed a software+input device for interactive computer graphics.
+First virtual reality system.

 ### notable concepts
  - Sketchpad